aimat-lab/ML4pXRDs/README.md

 patterns.
 Depending on the model size, the number of needed cores to not throttle the training process changes (bigger models train slower and need less compute cores).
-You can use the script `submit.sh` (execute with `bash`, not `sbatch`) to automatically spawn three slurm jobs: one head job and two compute worker jobs.
+You can use the script `submit.sh` (execute with `bash`, not `sbatch`) to automatically spawn three slurm jobs on different compute nodes: one head job and two compute worker jobs.
 The three jobs will wait until all jobs are started and then initiate the training experiment.
 If your cluster supports heterogeneous jobs, feel free to adapt the scripts accordingly.

 Make sure to adapt all submit scripts to the exact specifications of your cluster and change the name of the anaconda environment and potentially the path